 You Need Natural Light

+There's one major thing the outdoors can give you that you can't get inside—natural light.
 "The biggest issue is that entering hibernation mode means you don’t get any exposure to natural light," Rajapaksa writes.
 "Sunlight tends to improve your mood, and it helps your body produce vitamin D, which has been shown to help regulate the immune system, reduce inflammation in the body, and more," she continues.
-That's why it's so important to get outside even for a short period of time every day.
-The simple activity and exposure to sunshine can help you stay healthy and feeling your best.
+That's why it's so important to get outside, even for a short period of time every day.
+The simple activity and exposure to sunshine can help you stay healthy and feel your best.

 You Need Nature